After-Shock/Cloudbox-wiki/FAQ.md

    - On "Organize Your Media", hit "NEXT" (you will do this later).
 Then hit "DONE".

-   - At this point, you may `Ctrl + c` on the SSH Tunnel to quit it.
+   - At this point, you may `Ctrl + c` on the SSH Tunnel to close it.